 Conclusion

-In conclusion, for those seeking a dog that requires minimal grooming, short haired dog breeds are an excellent choice.
-These breeds, ranging from the delightful Chihuahua to the energetic Boxer, offer the perfect balance of companionship and low maintenance care.
-It's important to carefully consider the specific characteristics and needs of each breed before making a decision.
+For those seeking a dog that requires minimal grooming, short-haired dog breeds are an excellent choice.
+These breeds, ranging from the spirited Chihuahua to the elegant Greyhound, offer a balance of companionship and low-maintenance care.

-So, if you're a busy individual seeking the joys of canine companionship without the added stress of extensive grooming, a short haired dog breed might be the perfect match for you.
-Embrace the opportunity to welcome a low maintenance furry friend into your life and enjoy the countless rewards they bring.
+So, if you're a busy individual seeking the joys of dog ownership without the hassle, a short-haired breed might be your ideal match.
+Embrace the opportunity to welcome a low-maintenance furry friend into your life and enjoy the countless rewards they bring.